 Being cooped up indoors all day is a surefire way to send your stress levels soaring.
 Ali recommends limiting the amount of time you spend sitting down or using a computer or phone.

 Aim to take a walk whenever you can, she says.
 (You can bring your loved one with you or try to carve out some time for a solo trek.)
-Spending as little as 10 minutes in nature is enough to decrease your stress levels, according to a January 2020 research review in Frontiers in Psychology.
+And it doesn't have to be long — even a few minutes can help decrease your stress levels.

 5. Talk to Someone

 Caregiving can be an emotional roller coaster.
 "There are a variety of normal emotions for caregivers to have," says Beurkens.
 "Everything from feeling grateful that you're a support and being proud that you can manage things to feeling really stressed, overwhelmed, angry and resentful.
 And because that range is so wide, that makes it hard to manage."

 One of the best ways to cope with those emotions is to talk to someone — whether that's a therapist, a spiritual counselor or a trusted friend.
 "You need to have some outlet or place where you can be open or honest with how you're feeling," Beurkens says.